antares-codes/etl-val-node/README.md

      * * * * * $HOME/validator-node-dockerized/cron/watchdognode.sh > $HOME/validator-node-dockerized/cron/watchdognode.log 2>&1
      ```

+15. Double check if your validator node is working after ReBooting before you submit it to https://staking.etherlite.org

+    ```bash
+    sudo reboot
+    ```

+    Wait 2 minutes before login back in your server.

+    ```bash
+    cd validator-node-dockerized
+    curl --data '{"method":"eth_syncing","params":[],"id":1,"jsonrpc":"2.0"}' -H "Content-Type: application/json" -X POST localhost:8545
+    ```

+    Again, This is what you're waiting to see: {"jsonrpc":"2.0","result":false,"id":1}

+    Next test if RPC communication is enabled with your server, type `http://YOUR-EXTERNAL-IP-ADDRES:8545` and any web browser.

+    This is the message you're waiting to see: Used HTTP Method is not allowed.
+POST or OPTIONS is required

     ## All done now!
 You are now a Validator Node Master...